 - Replacing your server.
 Cloud computing can perform all the tasks of a network server, with fewer management overheads such as performing software updates.
 However, this leaves you completely reliant on your cloud supplier, so you must trust them absolutely.

 - Running CRM or accounting software.
 Instead of installing software on your computer, you just login to a website.
 You can use it from anywhere - as long as the internet connection is reliable.

 - Handling data backups.
 You can back up data across the internet, so you don't have to remember to run backups manually.
 You still need to test them though, to make sure the backup service is working properly.

 Why move to cloud computing?

-Most cloud services charge a monthly fee.
-Although cheap at first glance, these charges do add up over time.
+Most cloud services charge a small monthly fee.
+Although cheap at first glance, these charges can add up over time.

 "Cloud computing may offer a small cost saving, but it's not all about cost," confirms Craig Sharp, MD at Abussi, a Birmingham-based IT support business which helps clients decide whether the cloud is right for them.
 "It's about flexibility and reliability, with cost coming in third."

 Cloud computing is flexible in two main ways: